 There are over 5,000 children impacted by homelessness in Marion County, Indiana, each year.
 Families make up more than one third of the homeless population.
 Without intervention, research indicates that children impacted by homelessness frequently ready below grade level, are more likely to be held back a grade, and are less likely to graduate.

-- Homeless students have lower educational achievement among all grades than their housed peers.
+- Students impacted by homelessness have lower educational achievement among all grades than their housed peers.

-- Homeless children are more likely to have behavioral and learning disabilities than their housed peers.
+- They are more likely to have behavioral and learning disabilities than their housed peers.

-- Homeless students change schools an average of three times while homeless.
+- Students experiencing homelessness change schools an average of three times while homeless.
 Each time, it takes four to six months to catch up academically.